axieinfinity/ronin-documentation/docs/rns/overview.md

 ## RNS name categories

-There are four categories of domain names in RNS:
+There are four categories of domain names in RNS.

 ### Blacklisted names